Board of Trustees

 - The Board sets policy and focuses on long-range and strategic issues.
 Trustees acknowledge that their role is governance and leadership, not management, and they will redirect back to the Headmaster those stakeholders (faculty or parents or alumni) who hope to engage Trustees as an “appeals court” or “grievance committee.”
 Individual Trustees do not become involved directly in specific management, personnel, programming, or operational issues;

 - Authority is vested in the Board of Trustees as a whole.
-A Trustee who learns of an issue of importance to the school has the obligation to bring it to the Headmaster, who speaks for the school, or to the Chair of the Board, who speaks for the Board of Trustees, and must refrain from responding to a situation individually;
+A Trustee who learns of an issue of importance to the school has the obligation to bring it to the Head of School, who speaks for the school, or to the Chair of the Board, who speaks for the Board of Trustees, and must refrain from responding to a situation individually;

 - Trustees accept and support Board decisions.
 Once a decision has been made, the Board speaks as one voice;